ReFreezed/HotParticles/misc/README.txt

 Background: Change the background of the particle viewing area.
 - Pattern: Change the opacity of the checker pattern in the background.
 - Size: Change the size of the pattern.
+- Path: Path to a custom background image.
+- Scale: Scale of the custom background image.
+- Repeat x/y: Whether the custom background image should repeat.

 Emitter movement: Automatically move the emitter in a pattern.
 - Scale: Specify how much the emitter should move.
 Set one axis to 0% to use